ServiceStackApps/Chat-React/README.md

 });
 ```

-Firstly JavaScript keywords such as `class` and `for` are discouraged, instead, React DOM components expect DOM property names like `className` and `htmlFor`, respectively.
+Firstly JavaScript keywords such as `class` and `for` should not be used.
+Instead, React expects JavaScript DOM property names like `className` and `htmlFor`, respectively.

-Next `style` accepts a JavaScript object literal for which styles to set, and like component attributes it expects identifiers to be in JS camelCase like `marginLeft` instead of CSS's `margin-left`.
-There are a [few exceptions](http://facebook.github.io/react/tips/style-props-value-px.html), but in most cases integer values get converted into `px` e.g. `10px`.
+Next `style` accepts a JavaScript object literal for which styles to set, and requires identifiers to be in JS camelCase like `marginLeft` instead of CSS's `margin-left`.

+There are a [few exceptions](http://facebook.github.io/react/tips/style-props-value-px.html), but in most cases integer values get converted into `px` e.g:

+    {marginLeft:10} => margin-left:10px

-The `{}` braces denotes a JavaScript expression, so when double braces are used, i.e:
+The `{}` braces denotes a JavaScript expression, so when double braces are used:

     { {marginLeft:10} }

 It just denotes a JavaScript expression that returns the `{marginLeft:10}` object literal.

-Unlike HTML which have string attributes, Component attributes can be assigned any JavaScript object which is how `onClick` can be assigned a reference to the `this.handleClick` method directly.
+Unlike HTML which has string attributes, Component attributes can be assigned any JavaScript object which is how `onClick` can be assigned a direct reference to the `this.handleClick` method.

 ### Synthetic Events

-The other difference of `onClick` is that it uses a [Synthetic Event](http://facebook.github.io/react/docs/events.html) system which mimics (and wraps) a native browser event, but uses a virtual implementation that's behaves consistently across all browsers.
+The other difference of `onClick` is that it uses a [Synthetic Event](http://facebook.github.io/react/docs/events.html) system which mimics (and wraps) a native browser event, but uses a virtual implementation that behaves consistently across all browsers.

-Like other attributes, event attributes are exposed using a JS camelCase convention starting with `on` so instead of `click` you would instead use `onClick`.
-By default event handlers are triggered in the bubbling phase and can be instead be registered to trigger in the capture phase by appending `Capture` to the event name, e.g: `onClickCapture`.
+Like other attributes, event attributes are exposed using a JS camelCase convention starting with `on` so instead of `click` you would use `onClick`.
+By default event handlers are triggered in the normal bubbling phase and can be instead be registered to trigger in the capture phase by appending `Capture` to the event name, e.g: `onClickCapture`.

-## Porting an application to React.js
+## Porting a JavaScript App to React

-Porting [Chat](https://github.com/ServiceStackApps/Chat) to a React-based app highlights the differences and benefits of a React-based app over vanilla JavaScript or jQuery app like Chat.
+The exercise of porting [Chat](https://github.com/ServiceStackApps/Chat) to a React-based app highlights some of the notable differences and benefits of a React-based App over vanilla JavaScript or jQuery App.

 ### Modularity vs Lines of Code

-As far as web apps go, Chat does an impressive job of implementing the [core features of a chat application](https://github.com/ServiceStackApps/Chat#chat) in just **170 lines of JavaScript**, it's able to achieve this by leveraging a number of features in ss-utils.js like [Declarative Events](https://github.com/ServiceStack/ServiceStack/wiki/ss-utils.js-JavaScript-Client-Library#declarative-events) eliminating the boilerplate involved with book-keeping, firing and handling DOM events.
+As far as web apps go, Chat does a great job of implementing the [core features of a chat application](https://github.com/ServiceStackApps/Chat#chat) in just **170 lines of JavaScript**, it's able to achieve this by leveraging a number of features in ss-utils.js like [Declarative Events](https://github.com/ServiceStack/ServiceStack/wiki/ss-utils.js-JavaScript-Client-Library#declarative-events) eliminating the boilerplate and book-keeping typically involved with firing and handling DOM events.

-Sometimes rewriting your app to use a framework will result in a net savings in lines of code, typically due to replacing redundant code and bespoke implementations with in-built framework features, but in this case as there was no boilerplate or repetitive, the lines of HTML and JS ended up doubling.
+Sometimes rewriting your app to use a framework will result in a net savings in lines of code, typically due to replacing redundant code and bespoke implementations with built-in framework features, but in this case as there was no boilerplate or repetitive code, the lines of HTML and JS in the React port ended up doubling.

-This increase in code is effectively the price paid for modularity.
-The original Chat is essentially a monolithic app developed as a [single intertwined block of HTML + JS](https://github.com/ServiceStackApps/Chat/blob/master/src/Chat/default.cshtml) where the entire app is the smallest logic of unit.
-The result of this means that impact of change has the potential to affect any part of the App so the entire context of the App needs to be kept into consideration with every change.
+The increase in code is effectively the price paid for modularity.
+The original Chat is essentially a monolithic App developed in a [single intertwined block of HTML + JS](https://github.com/ServiceStackApps/Chat/blob/master/src/Chat/default.cshtml) which is also the smallest unit of encapsulated functionality.
+The result of this means that any change has the potential to impact any other part of the App so the entire context of the App needs to be kept into consideration with every change.

-There's also limited potential for re-use, i.e. you couldn't realistically copy a code fragment in isolation and re-use it as-is inside another App.
-Whilst this is manageable (and requires less effort) in small code bases, it doesn't scale well with a larger and constantly evolving code-base.
+There's also very limited potential for re-use, with practically no opportunity to extract any code fragments in isolation and re-use it as-is elsewhere.
+Whilst a monolithic App design is manageable (and requires less effort) in smaller code bases, it doesn't scale well in a larger and constantly evolving code-base.

 ## React Components

-The first step into creating a React app is deciding how to structure the app, as components in React are really lightweight, the number of components shouldn't affect the granularity of how to partition your app as you can happily opt for the most logical separation that suits your needs.
+The first step into creating a React app is deciding how to structure the app, as React Components are just lightweight classes the number of components shouldn't affect the granularity in partitioning your app so you can happily opt for the most logical separation that suits your needs.

-For Chat, this was easy as the app was already visually separated into distinct components, which is what dictated how it was restructured into different components:
+For Chat, this was easy as it was already visually separated by different regions, allowing it to be naturally partitioned into its distinct logical components:

 ![Chat Components](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/livedemos/chat-react/chat-components.png)